rmsolgi/TensorLearn/Tensor-Train Decomposition/README.md

 ```

-Tensor-Train decomposition is a [tensor decomposition](https://en.wikipedia.org/wiki/Tensor_decomposition) method presented by [Oseledets (2011)](https://epubs.siam.org/doi/10.1137/090752286).

-This implementation of tensor-train decomposition ([see an example here](https://github.com/rmsolgi/TensorLearn/blob/main/Tensor-Train%20Decomposition/example_tt.py)) determines rank automatically based on a given error bound written according to [TT-SVD Algorithm](#ttsvd-id).
-Therefore the user does not need to specify ranks.
-Instead the user specifies an upper error bound [epsilon](#epsilon-id).

 In the tensor train (TT) format, a $d$-way [tensor](https://en.wikipedia.org/wiki/Tensor): $$\textbf{$\mathcal{Y}$} \in \mathbb{R}^{n_1\times .... \times n_d}$$ is approximated with a set of $d$ cores